-- Dose 1: day 0 - Dose 2: 28 days after dose 1 - Dose 3: 8 weeks after dose 2 - It is recommended that individuals with certain immunocompromising conditions be immunized with a primary series of three doses of an mRNA COVID-19 vaccine. - It is recommended that the interval between dose 1 and dose 2 be 28 days and the interval between dose 2 and dose 3 be 8 weeks. - The interval between dose 2 and dose 3 is recommended to be 8 weeks because emerging evidence from the older general population indicates that a longer interval will likely result in a better immune response and longer duration of protection. - However, there is heterogeneity among those who are moderately to severely immunocompromised, and risks from COVID-19, as well as the likelihood of a reduced response to vaccines, will vary depending on the immunocompromising condition.
-Thus, a shortened interval no less than 28 days may be considered for those with increased risk for exposure and greater severity of immunodeficiency, based on their clinician's recommendation. - There are currently no data on the safety, immunogenicity, or efficacy of an additional dose of a COVID-19 vaccine in children 6 months to 5 years of age who are immunocompromised; studies have shown that a third dose of an mRNA vaccine leads to increased immune response in some adults who are immunocompromised.
-The additional dose provides another opportunity for those who are immunocompromised to develop a better immune response and in turn better protection against COVID-19. - Specific immunocompromising conditions that make an individual eligible: - o solid organ transplant recipients pre-transplant and post-transplant - hematopoietic stem cell transplants recipients pre-transplant and posttransplant while in immunosuppressed state (post-HSCT individuals are generally considered to be immunocompetent after 3 years as long as they are not on immunosuppressive drugs) - individuals with malignant hematologic disorders and non-hematologic malignant solid tumors prior to receiving or receiving active treatment which includes chemotherapy, targeted therapies, and immunotherapy or having received previous COVID-19 vaccines while on active treatment (does not include individuals receiving solely hormonal therapy, radiation therapy or a surgical intervention).
+- A primary series of three doses of the Moderna monovalent vaccine (6m-5yr) is preferentially recommended over the four dose primary series of the Pfizer monovalent vaccine (6m-4yr) for children with eligible immunocompromising conditions. - The total length of time it takes to complete a four-dose Pfizer primary series at the recommended intervals is 20 weeks, compared to a three-dose Moderna primary series that takes 12 weeks to complete. - When advising the parent/guardian of a child, immunizers should review the number of doses, the timeline required to complete a primary series and the risk associated with incomplete protection during this timeline.
+This is particularly important if the parent/guardian of a child with eligible immunocompromising conditions requests a Pfizer primary series. - The interval between dose 2 and dose 3 and the interval between dose 3 and 4 is recommended to be 8 weeks because emerging evidence from the older general population indicates that a longer interval will likely result in a better immune response and longer duration of protection. - However, there is heterogeneity among those who are moderately to severely immunocompromised, and risks from COVID-19, as well as the likelihood of a reduced response to vaccines, will vary depending on the immunocompromising condition.
+Thus, a shortened interval no less than 28 days between dose 2 and 3 and between dose 3 and 4 may be considered for those with increased risk for exposure and greater severity of immunodeficiency, based on their clinician's recommendation. - There are currently no data on the safety, immunogenicity, or efficacy of an additional dose of a COVID-19 vaccine in children 6 months to 4 years of age who are immunocompromised; studies have shown that an additional dose of an mRNA vaccine leads to increased immune response in some adults who are immunocompromised.
+The additional dose provides another opportunity for those who are immunocompromised to develop a better immune response and in turn better protection against COVID-19. - Specific immunocompromising conditions that make an individual eligible: - o solid organ transplant recipients pre-transplant and post-transplant - hematopoietic stem cell transplants recipients pre-transplant and posttransplant while in immunosuppressed state (post-HSCT individuals are generally considered to be immunocompetent after 3 years as long as they are not on immunosuppressive drugs) - individuals with malignant hematologic disorders and non-hematologic malignant solid tumors prior to receiving or receiving active treatment which includes chemotherapy, targeted therapies, and immunotherapy or having received previous COVID-19 vaccines while on active treatment (does not include individuals receiving solely hormonal therapy, radiation therapy or a surgical intervention). - Individuals with chronic kidney disease on peritoneal dialysis or hemodialysis.

-- individuals with chronic kidney disease on peritoneal dialysis or hemodialysis. - o individuals receiving chimeric antigen receptor CAR T-cell therapy. - individuals on: - long term high-dose systemic steroid treatment (prednisone equivalent of ≥ 2 mg/kg/day or 20 mg/day if weight > 10 kg, for ≥ 14 days), or - alkylating agents, or - anti-B-cell therapies including anti-CD19, anti-CD20, anti-CD22 and anti-CD52 monoclonal antibodies (such as rituximab, ocrelizumab, and ofatumumab), or - antimetabolites (e.g. methotrexate, azathioprine, mycophenolate), or - tumor-necrosis factor (TNF) inhibitors (e.g., adalimumab, certolizumab, etanercept, golimumab, infliximab), or - other agents that are significantly immunosuppressive at clinicians' discretion - HIV-infected individuals without viral suppression or those with acquired immunodeficiency syndrome (AIDS). - individuals with moderate to severe primary immunodeficiency (e.g., DiGeorge syndrome, Wiskott-Aldrich syndrome).
+- o Individuals receiving chimeric antigen receptor (CAR) T-cell therapy. - o individuals on: - long term high-dose systemic steroid treatment (prednisone equivalent of ≥ 2 mg/kg/day or 20 mg/day if weight > 10 kg, for ≥ 14 days), or - alkylating agents, or - anti-B-cell therapies including anti-CD19, anti-CD20, anti-CD22 and anti-CD52 monoclonal antibodies (such as rituximab, ocrelizumab, and ofatumumab), or - antimetabolites (e.g. methotrexate, azathioprine, mycophenolate), or - tumor-necrosis factor (TNF) inhibitors (e.g., adalimumab, certolizumab, etanercept, golimumab, infliximab), or - other agents that are significantly immunosuppressive at clinicians' discretion - HIV-infected individuals without viral suppression or those with acquired immunodeficiency syndrome (AIDS). - o individuals with moderate to severe primary immunodeficiency (e.g., DiGeorge syndrome, Wiskott-Aldrich syndrome).

-Notes:
+Note: